ryenus/pacopa/README.md

 ### Examples

-* To list old package archives for each package in `/var/cache/pacman/pkg` except the lastest `3` verions, use: `pacopa -n 3`
+* `pacopa -n 3`: list old package archives for each package in `/var/cache/pacman/pkg` except the lastest `3` verions.

-* To list old AUR package archives in a custom dir, e.g. `~/.cache/aur`, use: `pacopa ~/.cache/aur`.
+* `pacopa ~/.cache/aur`: list old AUR package archives in a custom dir `~/.cache/aur`.
 In this case only the lastest 2 versions for each package would be filtered out.